gbmhunter/blog/content/programming/website-design/nodejs/_index.md

 ## RaspberryPi GPIO

-Make sure you start the nodejs script with admin privlages (sudo node myScript.js), otherwise you won't be able to control the GPIO (you will get an error similar to).
+Make sure you start the nodejs script with admin privileges (sudo node myScript.js), otherwise you won't be able to control the GPIO (you will get an error similar to).

 ## Packages I Have Found Useful